When do World Models Successfully Learn Dynamical Systems?: Extraneous Proofs

-\subsection{Extraneous Proofs}
+\section{Extraneous Proofs}

 Here we give detail on some proofs of Section \ref{sec:theory}.
-We first formally define the empirical risk functions defined in Section \ref{sec:OpLearn}.
-The empirical risk functions are defined by
+We first formally define the empirical risk functions defined in Section \ref{sec:OpLearn}:

 Here $T$ stands for the observation time of the trajectory, $\Delta$ for the time steps of the evolution and observation, and $N$ is the number of initial conditions $x_0^{(i)}$ sampled from some distribution $\mu$ on $\mathcal{X}$.
-Clearly,
+They take their minimums when